Brand Intelligence

 Threat Detection and Analysis

-2. Impersonation Detection: Detect fake accounts, websites, or emails impersonating your brand.
+2. Impersonation Detection: Detect fake accounts, websites, or emails impersonating your brand, especially on social media.

-3. Malware and Fraud Detection: Identify malware campaigns and fraudulent activities linked to your brand.
+3. Malware and Fraud Detection: Monitor for malware campaigns or fraudulent activity associated with your brand.

 Data Integration and Correlation

-2. Data Correlation Capabilities: Ability to correlate data from various sources to provide a comprehensive threat landscape.
+2. Data Correlation Capabilities: The ability to correlate information from different sources to provide a comprehensive understanding of the threat landscape.

 Real-time Alerts and Reporting

-2. Detailed Reporting: Provide detailed alerts for stakeholders to understand and be able to mitigate the risk.
+2. Detailed Reporting: Provide detailed alerts that can be shared with stakeholders to asset and mitigate the risk.

 Actionable Insights

-2. Incident Response Support: Assistance or integration with incident response processes to quickly address threats.
+2. Incident Response Support: Assistance or integration with incident response processes to speed up your ability to address threats.